CtrlAltLilith/openbox/README.md

 >To implement this efficiently, I have each client keep track of their current monitor.
 This may need more extensive testing to make sure it doesn't miss any movement methods. ~ Yut23 commit
+## Bug fixes
 * Compiler deprication warning fixes (yut23)
 * 2018 Debian fixes by photon
+* Fix: bug #6362: desktop window may be set to skip the taskbar - they usually are (paulie-g)

 # Openbox

 Copyright (C) 2004  Mikael Magnusson